aws-samples/amazon-dynamodb-labs/content/relational-migration/introduction/index.en.md

 Low Cost and Simplicity, but may perform poorly if the table is large and queries need to perform a full table scan to execute a search.

-Another trade off comes with deciding how many tables will be required in your DynamoDB schema.
+Another trade-off comes with deciding how many tables will be required in your DynamoDB schema.
 Without JOIN operators, you may need to make multiple calls to read from separate tables when retrieving data.
 This table schema may match the existing relational schema, greatly simplifying and streamlining the migration process,